jacksonrayhamilton/context-coloring/README.md

 </p>

-If there is an abstract syntax tree generator for your language, you can walk the syntax tree, find variables and scopes, and build their lengths and levels into an array like the one above.
+If there is an abstract syntax tree generator for your language, you can walk the syntax tree, find variables and scopes, and build their positions and levels into an array like the one above.

 [linter]: https://github.com/jacksonrayhamilton/jslinted